Director & Officer Liability Advisory

 D&O insurance (Director and Officer insurance) and corporate indemnities both serve to cushion personal liability claims but operate under distinct frameworks:

 D&O Insurance: This is an external policy typically purchased by the corporation to protect its leadership.
 It covers litigation costs or settlements arising from alleged wrongful acts in an executive capacity—like misstatements in financial disclosures or negligence in supervision.
 However, policies often exclude fraudulent, criminal, or deliberately illegal acts, leaving those proven to have engaged in serious wrongdoing unprotected.
-D&O coverage also has financial limits, deductibles, and potential coverage disputes regarding whether certain allegations fall within policy scope.
+D&O coverage also has financial limits, deductibles, and potential coverage disputes.

 In practice, both coverage streams can apply.
 The corporation may advance legal expenses to the director, while the D&O insurer reimburses the corporation or pays directly once claims are settled.
 Where the plaintiff alleges fraudulent or wilful acts, D&O insurers frequently disclaim coverage, forcing the director to rely on any valid indemnification if the corporation chooses to honour it.
 Coordinating both measures is a key aspect of risk management, ensuring minimal gaps that leave officers or directors personally exposed.